1990studio/studio-kit-example/README.md

 ## Getting started

 Simply clone the repo and start the simulator.
 You will see a simple representation of the SKList, one of the core list components in StudioKit.
-It represents the core principles: creating components that neatly wrap the performance and depth of UIKit and offer simple and efficient ui api.
+It represents the core principles: creating components that neatly wrap the performance and depth of UIKit in simple and efficient ui apis.

 ```swift
 let list = SKList(